deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/backend/installing-magento2.md

 Here you should configure:
 1. `Falcon frontend url` - base url of your falcon-driven website.
 It is used by API's that feed content with url's for proper url replacement.
-2. `Url to flush cache on Falcon Server` - Magento will call this URL to flush falcon cache.
+2. `Url to flush cache on DEITY Middleware` - Magento will call this URL to flush falcon cache.

 > Note: You can configure this URL via [Falcon-Server config](../falcon-server/caching#rest-endpoint)